griptape-ai/griptape/docs/griptape-framework/structures/tasks.md

 ## Text to Speech Task

-This Task enables Structures to synthesize speech from text using [Text to Speech Engines](../../reference/griptape/engines/audio/text_to_speech_engine.md) and [Text to Speech Drivers](../../reference/griptape/drivers/text_to_speech/index.md).
+This Task enables Structures to synthesize speech from text using [Text to Speech Drivers](../../reference/griptape/drivers/text_to_speech/index.md).

 ```python
 --8<-- "docs/griptape-framework/structures/src/tasks_17.py"